rtyle/artlight/README.md

 The power bank is mounted with strong magnets under the board so that it might easily be unplugged, removed, charged, replaced and plugged back in.
 Power from it may be switched on and off (with the on/off switch).
-Switched power is split between the microprocessor board, the LED ring strip and the RGB LEDs in all the switches.
+Switched power is split between the microprocessor board, the ring LED strip and the high side of the RGB LEDs in all the switches.

 The R, G and B LEDs in the switches are separtely pulse-width-modulated (PWM) to mix the preferred color of each.
-PWM switching is controlled indirectly through a transistor circuits wired to R, G and B of each switch.
+PWM switching is controlled indirectly through a transistor circuits wired to the low side of the RGB LEDs of each switch.
 The momentary switch outputs are wired to the microprocessor board inputs dedicated for them.

 Vibration sensors are strategically placed (for best performance) under the board.